VAT on drinks UK: Coffee, tea and the taxman’s decree

 How can businesses comply with VAT on drinks?

-Ensuring compliance with tax regulations on drinks is crucial to avoid penalties, legal issues, and damage to your all-important reputation.
-Read our article on tax compliance to make sure you understand your VAT responsibilities.
+Ensuring compliance with tax regulations on drinks is crucial to avoid penalties, legal issues and damage to your all-important reputation.
 Here are the basic steps you need to take:

 1. Understand the VAT laws and regulations specific to your product and location